poulav/poulav/README.md

 ## 🔧 About Me

-I'm a dedicated technical specialist with over six years of experience in IT infrastructure, cloud computing, and DevOps.
-Currently, I serve as a Consultant at Infosys Limited, where I focus on designing and implementing scalable solutions on AWS and Kubernetes platforms.
+I'm a cloud engineer with over six years of experience in AWS infrastructure, cloud computing, and DevOps.
+Currently, I serve as a Senior Consultant at Infosys Limited, where I focus on designing and implementing scalable solutions on AWS and Kubernetes platforms.
 My journey has evolved from hands-on development to strategic consulting, enabling businesses to harness the power of cloud technologies effectively.

 ---